-Phil’s books focus on the intersections of religion and culture and strive to help leaders and practitioners cultivate communities of faith that are rooted in the justice, solidarity, and love expressed in (but not necessarily confined to) the life of Jesus.
+Phil’s books are designed to help readers cultivate communities of faith rooted in the justice, solidarity, and love expressed in (but not necessarily confined to) the life of Jesus.
 His writing is informed by his experiences as an ex-vangelical who found a home in progressive Christianity; his curated volumes feature leading voices like Nadia Bolz-Weber, Rita Nakashima Brock, Monica Coleman, Miguel De La Torre, Carol Howard Merritt, Wil Gafney, and many others who write about the complexities of life, faith, and community, all in pursuit of the healing, mending, and repairing of the world.

 Preaching as Resistance: Voices of Hope, Justice, and Solidarity